ChristySchott/pig-game-dom.github.io/README.md

 4. The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn

-5. The first player to reach 100 points on GLOBAL score wins the game
+5. The first player to reach the fial score wins the game

 ## Jogar